NFTthat/NFTthat/README.md

 - 👋 Hi, I’m NFTthat "Polymath"
-- 👀 I’m interested in all industries and genarally curious on things are brought to life!
+- 👀 I’m interested in all industries and genarally curious on how things are brought to life!
 - 🌱 I’m currently learning "ALL"
 - 💞️ I’m looking to collaborate on "ALL"
-- 📫 How to reach me @nftthatt@gmail.com
+- 📫 Reach me @nftthatt@gmail.com
 - 😄 Pronouns: Human
 - ⚡ Fun fact: Born Idealist "Selling water to Wells"